WolkenlosMC/WolkenlosAPI/README.md

 And from now on you can use every function of the api, withoud any problems.

 ### GUI's
-This allows you to simplely create clickable GUI's in Minecraft.
+This allows you to easily create clickable GUI's in Minecraft.
 ```kt
 val gui = gui(GUIType.TWENTY_SEVEN, format("Title")) {
    page(0) {